Key Considerations in Defining Balance Between Synchronous and Asynchronous Delivery Options

 Ensuring Clarity, Understanding and Access

-The role of synchronous sessions in remote learning moves from knowledge delivery to the application of knowledge so that students can get clarity on their learning progression, develop understanding of the application of the content, and seek support around knowledge gaps or questions.
+The role of synchronous sessions moves from knowledge delivery to the application of knowledge so that students can get clarity on their learning progression, develop understanding of the application of the content, and seek support around knowledge gaps or questions.
 Using synchronous time for knowledge delivery, or lectures, can undermine the potential in the medium and lead to a lack of connection and little information for you with regards to student learning progression.

 Considering Synchronous Sessions